 Behavioural Supports Ontario (BSO).
 A program funded by the provincial Ministry of Health and Long-Term Care, that aims to educate and support families of Ontario's older adults who may be exhibiting changing behaviour associated with dementia or mental health disorders.
 See also responsive behaviours below.

 Cognitive exercise programs (also called brain exercises, etc.) Any of various programs that stimulate memory and cognition, applied in an increasing number of memory care facilites.
-Some examples of programs are It’s Never 2 Late and (see below) Montessori Memory Care.
+Some examples of programs are the Ashby Memory Method (see above), It’s Never 2 Late and (see below) Montessori Memory Care.

 Convalescent care.
 Short term care required for anyone recovering from an operation or other medical health issue.
 Retirement homes offer convalescent care, especially for those recovering from hip surgery or knee surgery.
 Learn more about convalescent care.